 Depending on which stage of editing we're talking about, the amount of communication back and forth will differ.
 When you're working with a developmental editor, once they have returned your project, you should be able to ask them questions and have some discussion of pros and cons for if you do this or that.
 If it's not clear in the contract how much communication is included in the fee you paid, ask.
 By the copyedit stage, communication should be pretty minimal--updates that your project is going well or questions the CE has.
 But once they've returned it to you, you shouldn't have very many questions and can accept or reject each change based on your preference.

 How will you know if you and your ed make a good team?

 You can "test drive" your editor by paying them for a smaller project if you have one.
-If you only have a full-length story, you talk with them about fewer services.
-For example, a manuscript evaluation instead of a developmental edit.
-Or a copyedit of the first three or four chapters of your story.
-If things go well, then you could hire them for the complete project.
+If you only have a full-length story, you can talk with them about providing fewer services (for example, a manuscript evaluation instead of a full developmental edit).
+For a copyedit, get a sample edit.
+If you like the sample, then you could hire them for the complete project.